Force over Distance: Chapter 18

 Young shrugged.

-Rush fired up his focus, drew Young into it, through it, with it—
+Rush fired up his focus, drew Young into it, through it, with it.

-Young had expected math or physics or even the music of the shields, but his mind was all connection in double-overlay.
-Mechanical and waveform.
-Intricate and adaptive.
-Psychic weight and motive force; layers deep and shifting.
-As Young brought his own focus to bear, the representation of their link took on its familiar appearance—a web of running light.
-Within the network itself, he could feel the keen edge of Rush’s interest.
-Carefully, slowly, they brushed into and out of a kaleidoscopic swirl.
-Young could see the running heart of a bright engine; a power-source that he couldn’t usually perceive, let alone draw from.
+Young saw the heart of a bright engine; a power source he couldn’t usually perceive, let alone draw from.
 Tentatively, he reached for it.
-Before he could make contact, Rush reasserted himself.
-The impression shifted.
+Before he made contact, Rush reasserted himself and the impression shifted.
 It became less visual, more kinesthetic.
 There was an auditory component: ethereal, changing tones.
-The perceptual map of their link now favored gravity more than electromagnetism—a topography of resistance, of weight, of pressure—and, like a bookend to that bright power source, he could sense a lensing of light around a well of stability.
+The perceptual map now favored gravity over electromagnetism—a topography of resistance, of weight, of pressure—and, like a bookend to that bright source, he sensed a lensing of light around a well of stability.
 Young tipped them into it.
-This time, Rush didn’t stop him.

-They crashed straight into joint physicality.
+They crashed into joint physicality.

-Purposefully, Rush relaxed his shoulders.
+As though privy to Young’s insight, Rush relaxed his shoulders.

-Young raised his eyebrows and waited.
+Young lifted his eyebrows and waited.

-Very delicately, Rush took Young’s right hand through a subtle scale, his thumb sweeping beneath his middle finger on the way up, his middle finger crossing adroitly over his thumb on the way down.
+With an alien delicacy, Rush took Young’s right hand through a subtle scale, his thumb sweeping beneath his middle finger on the way up, his middle finger crossing adroitly over his thumb on the way down.

 //Try,// Rush invited.